Jump to section:

 To be eligible for course credit, you must be:

-- an accepted student or
+- an accepted student who has paid your non-refundable deposit or

 - a continuing student in a SAIT program.